-The tamarillo is a fruit shrub native to the tropics which bears delicious fruits with firm flesh and a tangy taste.
+The tamarillo is a fruit shrub native to the tropics which bears surprising fruits with firm flesh and a tangy, pungent taste.

 Top Tamarillo facts